Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 Graphically, we get the contributions (we left the external momenta to simplify the notations):

 where once again we only drawn the boundary graphs of effective functions.
 The factors involved in this relation count the number of contractions leading to the corresponding diagram, including permutations of the external points.
-This is the origin of the factor $4=(2!)^2$ in front of the $6$-point contractions.
-Moreover, the same factor $4$ in the front of the $4$-point contributions comes from the derivation itself : A first factor $2$ comes from the derivative of $G^2$ in \eqref{Gamma2}; and a second factor $2$ comes from a discarded term in the first derivation, involving $3$-point functions.
-The absence of the factor coming from permutation of external points arise because of the definition of the corresponding skeleton functions.\\
+This is the origin of the factor $4=(2!)^2$ in front of the six-point contractions.
+Moreover, the same factor $4$ in the front of the four-point contributions comes from the derivation itself : A first factor $2$ comes from the derivative of $G^2$ in \eqref{Gamma2}; and a second factor $2$ comes from a discarded term in the first derivation, involving three-point functions.
+The absence of the factor coming from permutation of external points arises because of the definition of the corresponding skeleton functions.\\

-However, among these contractions, some of them contribute to the melonic sector, and some other contribute to the pseudo-melonic one; and we have to classify them with respect to their boundary graphs.
-For instance, in the first line, the two first diagrams have melonic boundnaries, while the two first diagrams in the second line have pseudo-melonic boundary.
-The diagrams in the third and fourth lines require to be careful analysed because their boudnary graphs depend on the selected indices $i,j,k,l$.
+However, among these contractions, some of them contribute to the melonic sector, and some others contribute to the pseudo-melonic one; and we have to classify them with respect to their boundary graphs.
+For instance, in the first line, the two first diagrams have melonic boundaries, while the two first diagrams in the second line have pseudo-melonic boundaries.
+The diagrams in the third and fourth lines require to be careful analyzed because their boundary graphs depend on the selected indices $i,j,k,l$.
 For instance, for $i=j$, the first diagram in the third line has pseudo-melonic boundary, while it has disconnected boundary for $i\neq j$:

-Such this diagram will not be taken into account, for melonic and pseudo-melonic flows.
-Moreover, it is completely discarded in the UV limit, its proper power counting begin $\omega=-2$; while the one of the case $i=j$ is $\omega=0$, as expected for a relevant contribution to the flow of the marginal coupling $\lambda_{4,1}$\footnote{Disconnected contributions can be took into account; and mixing sectors involving their contributions have be investigated in \cite{BenGeloun:2018ekd}, from a truncation approach.}.
+This diagram will not be taken into account, for melonic and pseudo-melonic flows.
+Moreover, it is completely discarded in the UV limit, its proper power counting begins $\omega=-2$; while the one of the case $i=j$ is $\omega=0$, as expected for a relevant contribution to the flow of the marginal coupling $\lambda_{4,1}$\footnote{Disconnected contributions can be taken into account; and mixing sectors involving their contributions have be investigated in \cite{BenGeloun:2018ekd}, from a truncation approach.}.
 In the same way, the second contribution in the third line is melonic for $k=j$ or $k=i$, and completely disconnected for $i\neq j\neq k$.
 Therefore, taking into account only the relevant contributions for each sectors we get:

 Finally, using renormalization conditions \eqref{rencond12}, \eqref{rencond22} and \eqref{rencond3} to identify the relevant couplings on both sides as ${\Gamma}_{s\,,\text{melo}}^{(4)}=4\lambda_{4,1}$ and ${\Gamma}_{s\,,\text{pseudo-melo}}^{(4)}=4\lambda_{4,2}$, we get: